caio-isaias/personal-page/content/project/cell-clustering/index.md

 title: Cell morphology classification
 ---

-In this project i studied the microglia morphology and develop a *pipeline* useful for classification of all kinda of cells.
+In this project i studied the microglia morphology and develop a *pipeline* useful for classification of all kinda of cells using their morphology parameters :microscope:

+(i will add a full description of this project in the near future, with photos and graphs)